cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 the building construction parts, detailing their structure and specifiying their thermal and optical properties.

-As its central object `Construction` inherits from class `_CityObject`, all similar objects, can be described by means of construction and materials.

-Given that the nature of this module is not domain-specific, it can be used beyond energy-related applications (e.g. in statics, acoustics etc.)
+The central feature type of the module is `Construction`, which may either be used directly or as `ReverseConstruction`, modelling a `baseConstruction` with inverted order of layers.
+The abstract feature type `AbstracConstruction`, being used in `ThermalComponent` and in extended properties of `_BoundarySurface`and `_Opening`, is the common super class of `Construction`and `ReverseConstruction`.

 ## Construction

 This is the central object of this module, which holds the physical characterisation of building envelop or intern room partition (e.g. wall, roof, openings).
-In the Energy ADE, the object `Construction` is generally linked to the object `ThermalComponents` for space heating and cooling demand calculations, in order to specified in the building model the physical parameters of walls, roofs of windows etc. However, it may possibly be linked to any `_CityObject` for other purposes, in particular to `_BoundarySurface`, `_Opening` or even `_AbstractBuilding`.

 Each `Construction` object may be characterised by optical and/or physical properties.

 The `OpticalProperties` type specified the `emissivity`, `reflectance`, `transmittance` and `glazingRatio` of the construction and its surfaces: